The Surprising Difficulty of Search in Model-Based Reinforcement Learning: The Challenge of Search

 \subsection{Search with a perfect model}

-Even with perfect dynamics and a perfect value function, search can still fail with high probability.
-To illustrate this, consider the N-chain MDP defined in \Cref{fig:nchain}, where a single action~$a_0$ progresses through the chain while all other actions lead to a self-looping absorbing state.
-The reward is zero everywhere except the final state of the chain.
-We pair this environment with a standard search approach that initializes actions uniformly at random, rolls out a set of simulated trajectories, and selects the trajectory with the highest value.
-In this context, we define search failure as the inability to discover any trajectory with non-zero value.
+We begin by examining the theoretical limits of search under ideal conditions.
+Perhaps surprisingly, search can fail with high probability even with perfect dynamics and a perfect value function.
+To illustrate this, consider the N-chain MDP defined in \Cref{fig:nchain}.
+In this environment, a single action~$a_0$ advances the agent along the chain, while all other actions lead to an absorbing state.
+The reward is zero everywhere except at the final state.
+We define search failure as the inability to discover any trajectory with non-zero value, and analyze a uniform random search that samples action sequences, simulates trajectories via the model, and selects the trajectory with the highest value.

 In this N-chain environment, regular states have zero reward but non-zero value, since the final state remains accessible.
 In contrast, the absorbing state has both zero reward and zero value.
 Consequently, if the agent selects any action other than~$a_0$, the trajectory will end in the absorbing state and will necessarily have zero value.
 Therefore, even with access to the ground-truth value function, an agent can only select action~$a_0$ at each time step to discover a trajectory with non-zero value.

 Under random search, the probability of finding such a trajectory is $1 - (1 - \frac{1}{A^n})^m$, where $A$ is the number of actions, $n$ is the search horizon, and $m$ is the number of sampled trajectories.
+Intuitively, only 1 of $A^n$ possible action sequences consists entirely of $a_0$, so the probability of randomly sampling a successful trajectory decreases exponentially with horizon length.

 In \Cref{fig:prob} we show that this probability degrades rapidly as the search horizon increases.
-For example, with $A=10$ and $m=1000$, a search horizon of $n=3$ gives a probability of approximately $0.63$ of discovering a non-zero valued trajectory.
-However, extending the search horizon to $n=10$ causes the probability to fall to a mere $10^{-7}$.
+For example, with $A = 10$ actions and $m = 1000$ trajectories, a search horizon of $n=3$ gives a probability of approximately $0.63$ of discovering a non-zero valued trajectory.
+However, extending the search horizon to $n=10$ causes the probability to fall to $10^{-7}$.